vadymmusiienko/escape-vimension/REPORT.md

 -   The most critical feedback came from Zhexian Song.
 He stated that he is "more used to using WASD for movement" and "didn't understand why hjkl had to be used."
 -   This finding is a direct replication of the feedback from Emil Musiienko ("found the movement system... unintuitive and 'weird'").
 -   This strongly indicates that the game's educational goal is not being communicated effectively to its target audience of non-Vim users.
 The "why" is missing.

+### Feedback about some bugs (from Yibo Zhang):
+-   The player might be stuck by the door in front of the boss room.
+-   The dash ability is hard to use and sometimes player cannot pass the trap easily.
+-   Player may use dash ability to dash into the trap while the dialogue before the trap is running.

 ### Combat Clarity Observations: